 "It’s mega.
 We have a great stadium here, there is a real mood," he said.
 "We're all in love a little bit."

 As usual, Freiburg have got to where they are this season using what is a meagre budget compared to some of the teams they're competing against.
 Midfielder Maximilian Eggestein - recruited from relegated Werder Bremen - was their only summer signing, with Streich once again banking on a mix of academy graduates and tenacious professionals to prove their worth.

 Watch: Freiburg thumped Augsburg in the final game at the Dreisamstadion

 Left-back Christian Günter - an ever present in each of the last two seasons and previously capped by Germany - has also formed part of a miserly defensive unit.
-Freiburg have conceded a league-low six goals after eight rounds of fixtures.
+Freiburg have conceded a joint league-low 18 goals after 18 rounds of fixtures.
 They share that record with league leaders Bayern Munich.

 "The team has grown, has become more mature and calmer on the ball," Freiburg sporting director Jochen Saier told German sports magazine kicker.
 "But our defensive stability, based on a collective approach, is the foundation [for our success]."

-Supersub Nils Petersen got the winner on Matchday 7 at Hertha, Italy international Vincenzo Grifo and striker Lucas Höler have two apiece, while South Korean attacker Woo-yeong Jeong scored his team-leading third of the season against Leipzig to extend Freiburg's record start to the campaign.
+Supersub Nils Petersen got the winner on Matchday 7 at Hertha, while Vincenzo Grifo, Lucas Höler, Philipp Lienhart and Woo-yeong Jeong have four apiece at the top of a busy leaderboard.
 It's something they hope to continue.